Patricia Marroquin Norby: Career

 Norby was the director of the D'Arcy McNickle Center for American Indian and Indigenous Studies at the Newberry Library in Chicago.
 In 2016, she presented "Indians in the Archives: American Indian Art at the Newberry".

 She was an assistant professor of American Indian studies at the University of Wisconsin–Eau Claire.
 Norby served a short stint as senior executive and assistant director of the National Museum of the American Indian in New York.

 Norby explored the value of including Native American artists and communities in cultural institutions in the United States in "Museums Pivot: Shifting Paradigms for Collaboration" at the Indian Arts Research Centers' program, where she was keynote speaker, in 2021.
 In an interview she noted that cultural institutions in the United States are reviewing past practices regarding management and exhibition of Native American art, developing approaches that involve indigenous people and highlight Native American and Indigenous artworks.

-Norby is the first full-time curator of Native American art at the Metropolitan Museum of Art.
-She created an exhibit called "Ground in Clay", which reflects the handing down of design aesthetics and techniques over a century.

 By 2016, she was a member of the board of trustees for the Field Museum of Natural History.
-She is one of several indigenous board members of the Southwestern Association for Indian Arts along with board chair L. Stephanie Poston (Sandia Pueblo), and board members Walter Lamar (Blackfeet Tribe), Russell Sanchez (San Ildefonso Pueblo), and JoAnn Chase (Mandan, Hidatsa and Arikara).
+She was one of several board members of the Southwestern Association for Indian Arts along with board chair L. Stephanie Poston (Sandia Pueblo), and board members Walter Lamar (Blackfeet Tribe), Russell Sanchez (San Ildefonso Pueblo), and JoAnn Chase (Mandan, Hidatsa and Arikara).

+In 2020, Norby became the first full-time curator of Native American art at the Metropolitan Museum of Art.

+In 2025, Norby left her role at the Metropolitan Museum, citing health concerns.